AalyanKhan/google_microservices_demo/README.md

 **Happy Learning! 🐳**

 Start with one service, understand its Dockerfile, then gradually work through the entire stack.
 Each service teaches different Docker concepts and best practices.
+Use the slimify script to achieve maximum optimization and learn advanced container techniques!